Skip to main content

 School-Based Mental Health Services Grants

-Developed in partnership with the Department of Education (DOE) and Department of Behavioral Health and Disability Services (DBHDS), The School-Based Mental Health Services grant program provides grants to school divisions to contract with public or private community partners to provide mental health services to students, as well as training to school staff, parents, and school-based mental health advocates.
+Developed in partnership with the Department of Education (DOE) and Department of Behavioral Health and Disability Services (DBHDS), the School-Based Mental Health Services grant program provides grants to school divisions to contract with public or private community partners to provide mental health services to students, as well as training to school staff, parents, and school-based mental health advocates.

 Learn MoreLearn more by clicking the button